SinaS24/Luxury-Watch-Analysis/README.md

 Based on the insights and findings above, recommendations below:

 ### 1. Leverage Seasonal Sales Trends
 - Sales peak between **August and December**.
-It's recommended to ensure the comapny **increases marketing efforts and inventory** leading up to these peak months.
+It's recommended to ensure the company **increases marketing efforts and inventory** leading up to these peak months.
 - Consider **limited-edition and products releases** during high-sales periods.

 ### 2. Regional Market Expansion